There are few things better than cornbread in the morning with breakfast or as a side for dinner, but sometimes you don’t have time to hit the store.

 - Salsa– Add 1/4 cup of chunky salsa to the batter or spoon on top before serving.

-What to Serve with Cornbread
+What to serve with Jiffy Cornbread

 Storage: This mix will be shelf stable for up to a year.
 Store in an airtight container at room temperature until you are ready to make the cornbread.
 Cooked into bread or muffins, store in an airtight container or plastic bag at room temperature for up to 3 days.
 Wrap in a damp paper towel and reheat in the microwave for 10-15 seconds at 50% power.